 Since balloon flights require specific weather conditions, flights generally occur at sunrise or just before sunset when the winds are the lightest.
 If wind speed at the time of launch is more than 7 miles an hour, it is too dangerous to fly.
 Other weather conditions such as rain, fog, or thunderstorms within 100 miles, will keep the balloons on the ground for safety reasons.

 Balloons can carry as few as one person (just the pilot) or as many as 12 passengers!
 Balloon capacity depends on the size of the envelope and on weather conditions, specifically the outside air temperature.
 The balloons that typically participate in our festival can hold between 2 and 6 passengers, and most hold about 4.

-Balloon flights can range anywhere from 20 minutes to over an hour depending on wind and weather conditions and direction of flight, and a few other variables.
+Balloon flights can range anywhere from 20 minutes to 45 minutes depending on wind and weather conditions and direction of flight, and a few other variables.
 The whole ballooning experience, however, generally takes between 2 and 3 hours.
 This includes the set up, flight, pack up, and return trip to the festival.

-Balloon rides at the QuickChek New Jersey Festival of Ballooning cost $200.00 per person for a morning flight and $225.00 per person for an evening flight.
+Balloon rides at the QuickChek New Jersey Festival of Ballooning cost $225.00 per person for a morning flight and $250.00 per person for an evening flight.
 Sorry, no children's discounts.
 Beware: taking a balloon ride may induce “love at first flight."

 Hot air balloons usually cruise at an altitude of 500 - 1.000 feet above ground.
 Many balloon flights occur between 50 and 2,000 feet above the ground, but balloons can fly at treetop level or go much higher.
 Once the balloon reaches 12,500 feet, oxygen is required.
 (But rest assured, none of the balloons at the QuickChek New Jersey Festival of Ballooning will fly anywhere near that high.)

 Since balloons travel with the wind, the balloon will only go as fast as the wind is blowing, generally not much faster than 8 – 10 mph.
 The distance the balloon will travel also depends on the speed of the wind as well as the duration of the flight.

 For example, an hour-long flight with winds averaging 5 mph will travel a distance of about 5 miles.

 Balloons travel with the wind and cannot be steered.
 Pilots may, however, change directions by ascending or descending to pick up varying wind directions at different altitudes.
 Therefore, you will land wherever the wind takes you!
 Balloons generally land in large open areas such as front and back yards, parking lots, fields, and parks.

 Each balloon has a ground crew that follows the path of the balloon on the ground in the chase vehicle and is in contact with the balloon via radio.
 The ground crew will meet the balloon at the landing spot and help to pack up the balloon.
 Once the balloon is all packed up, you will get a ride back to the festival grounds in the chase vehicle.

 Almost anyone can take a balloon ride, however there are some restrictions for safety reasons.